| Marketing Strategy 7 Min Read

 As an agent, showing up in the first few results for localized search results like the ones above is probably going to bring you in a lot of new business.

-And of course, because most agents want to build a strong localized SEO presence with these highly coveted search terms, so it’s difficult to get there and difficult stay there; it’ll take time for you to build out your local SEO strategy, but obviously, it’s worth it in the long run.
+And of course, because most agents want to build a strong localized SEO presence with these highly coveted search terms, it’s difficult to both get there and difficult stay there; it’ll take time for you to build out your local SEO strategy, but it’s worth it in the long run.

 If part of your strategic plan is to focus on building your local search presence, here are a few places you should concentrate your efforts: